CUBICinfinity/M335_Greene_Jim_/Case_Study_07/References_to_Christ_2.md

+#### This second version of the case study uses text labels that aren't hard coded.

 </br>

 ##### I downloaded the standard works and parsed the text of The Book of Mormon for uses of the names of Jesus Christ.